jaegertracing/jaeger/docs/architecture.md

 ### Collector
 The collector receives traces from Jaeger agents and runs them through a processing pipeline.
 Currently our pipeline validates traces, indexes them, performs any transformations, and finally stores them.
-Our storage is a pluggable component which currently supports Cassandra.
+Our storage is a pluggable component which currently supports Cassandra and ElasticSearch.

 ### Query
 Query is a service that retrieves traces from storage and hosts a UI to display them.